Pottery and Ceramic Arts in Quebec

 Utilitarian Ceramics

-A strong trend in Quebec City: quality utilitarian ceramics.
-Cups, bowls, plates, teapots, pitchers: everyday objects elevated to works of art through the mastery of artisanal skill.
+A strong trend in Quebec: quality utilitarian ceramics.
+Cups, bowls, plates, teapots, pitchers: everyday objects elevated to artworks through mastery of the craft.

 StyleFunctional & Beautiful